salemhaddadbecha/Kayrros_Challenge/README.md

 - Returns all clusters with their associated hotspots.
 - Currently, clusters exist but cluster_id in hotspots is null.

+#### Continuous Integration (CI)
+This project uses GitHub Actions for continuous integration, running automatically on push and pull request events.

+The CI pipeline performs:

+- Python environment setup (Python 3.9)
+- Dependency installation
+- Unit tests execution with pytest
+- Code linting using flake8
+- Code formatting checks with black

+The workflow is defined in .github/workflows/python-tests.yml.

 ####  Clustering (Not Implemented)
-- Spatial proximity: group hotspots within X km
+- Spatial proximity: group hotspots within X km(Hotspots that are geographically close).
-- Temporal proximity: group hotspots detected within Y hours
+- Temporal proximity: group hotspots detected within Y hours(Hotspots that occur around the same time).
 - Possible implementation:
-  - PostGIS ST_ClusterDBSCAN
+  - PostGIS ST_ClusterDBSCAN: directly cluster points in the database based on distance and optional time filtering.
-  - Custom SQL queries
+    - Custom SQL queries or Python Logic:
+      - Fetch hotspots from the last 24–48 hours.
+      - Compute distances between points (Haversine or PostGIS geometry functions).
+      - Group points that are within distance X and time window Y into a cluster.
+      - Insert a row in the cluster table for each group.
+      - Update hotspot.cluster_id for each hotspot in that cluster.

 ### Next Steps / Improvements

 - Implement clustering logic to populate `cluster_id`
-- Add error handling for ingestion failures
 - Implement unit and integration tests for API endpoints
 - Add caching or pagination for large result sets

 ### LLM Usage
-- Used AI (ChatGPT) to help organize the README, suggest file structure, and improve clarity.
+AI assistance (ChatGPT) was used throughout the project to accelerate development and improve documentation quality.
+- README drafting and refinement:
+- Debugging guidance: assisted in diagnosing issues related to Docker, environment variables, SQLAlchemy sessions, and ingestion logic.

 ## Additional Resources